 < Back to Bikes

 The race proven, World Cup‐caliber, Mach 429 SL Carbon is the leader of the new breed of racing full suspension.
-Selected as Best Mountain Bike at Interbike and as Mountain Bike of the Year by Bicycling Magazine, Pivot’s 100mm 29er is the bike you want for the ultimate in power transfer efficiency and technical trail mastery.
+Choice of National and World Champions, Selected as Best Mountain Bike at Interbike and as Mountain Bike of the Year by Bicycling Magazine, Pivot’s 100mm 29er is the bike you want for the ultimate in power transfer efficiency and technical trail mastery.

 To create Pivot’s premier racing chassis, we begin by engineering for the ideal lay‐up structures, tube sections and composite materials choices, and then utilize our proprietary hollow core internal molding process to bring this best‐in‐class frame to life.
 This newest, even lighter, version of the Mach 429 SL Carbon features an all new Boost™ rear triangle, for a significant increases in both frame and wheel stiffness over what was already one of the stiffest, lightest and strongest cross country bikes in the world.
 For those seeking the top of the line in components and compatibility, the Pivot Mach 429SL Carbon is fully Di2 integrated and internal dropper post compatible via Pivot’s Cable Port System. internal routing for any component is easy to install and maintain via large, easy to access ports and interchangeable covers.
 Riders have the ability to switch between a variety of cable routing options, allowing for the cleanest possible installation of wires, batteries and cables.
 No matter what components or gearing you choose, now or in the future, we have you covered.